psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

   ```
   $ ls -a
   ```
-  This lists **a**ll the files in the current directory, including *hidden* files whose names beging with a ".", which tells the OS to not show them to people by default.
+  This lists **a**ll the files in the current directory, including *hidden* files whose names begin with a ".", which tells the OS to not show them to people by default.
 These are files that regular users don't need to worry about, and should only be messed with if you are *sure* you know what you're doing!

 You can specify multiple options at once just by tacking them together.
 So, yes, you can do
   ```